nanakoohashi/US-flights-1987-2008/README.md

 # Flights - README

 ## Summary
->This dataset reports flights in the United States, including carriers, arrival and departure delays, and reasons for delays, for 2008.
+This dataset reports flights in the United States, including carriers, arrival and departure delays, and reasons for delays, for 2008.
 This dataset was obtained from the **RITA** (Research and Technology Bureau of Transportation Statistics) found [here](https://www.transtats.bts.gov/OT_Delay/OT_DelayCause1.asp).

+## Getting Started
+### Dependencies
+Windows 10

+### Libraries
+- pandas
+- numpy
+- matplotlib
+- seaborn
+- calendar

 ## Steps